A Quick Overview

-That the Church, the People of God and the Body of Christ, consists of all who are called, redeemed sanctified and preserved by God through the Holy Spirit.
+That the Church, the People of God and the Body of Christ, consist of all who are called, redeemed, sanctified and preserved by God through the Holy Spirit.
 Thus the Church is universal, comprising people of all nations who belong to our Lord Jesus Christ.

 That the local Church is called to manifest the marks of the true Church.
 These are the faithful preaching of the Gospel, the proper administration of the two ordinances which the Lord Jesus commanded and the appropriate exercise and maintenance of church discipline.

 That there are two ordinances commanded by the Lord Jesus, namely, Baptism and the Lord’s Supper.
 Baptism is the immersion of a believer in water in the Name of the Father, the Son, and the Holy Spirit, as a symbol of our faith in a crucified, buried and risen Saviour.
 The Lord’s Supper is a focal point in the life and worship of the Church and consequently we celebrate this weekly and welcome to it all Christians who are sound in faith and godly in life.

 That the biblical form of government for the local church is that of elders who are called and equipped by the Holy Spirit for this task.
 As such, the local church is independent of external control, though in no way independent of the fellowship of other Christians and churches.
 Elders must govern as those who will give account to God.
 Each elder is a “pastor” (i.e. a shepherd) of God’s flock.
 However the elders, in consultation with the church, may appoint people to devote themselves full time to pastoral work.